AdobeDocs/commerce-cloud-service.en/help/user/admin/user-management.md

 ---
-title: User management
+title: Commerce Manager User management
 description: Describes the user roles and accessibility levels.
 ---

 # User management

-As a Business Owner, you can manage user access to each program you provision, and you can manage the level of access a user has within a program or environment.
+As an Admin manager, you can manage user access to each program you provision, and you can manage the level of access a user has within a program or environment.

 ## Role-based access control